Michael-Sjogren/JavaGameMichaelS/README.md

 ##### **D : right**

-I've also been working on implementing code to read savefiles from the program:
+I've also been working on implementing code to read the save files from the program:
 [Tiled](http://www.mapeditor.org/ "Tiled Map Editor") in Json format to generate tiles and collision objects.

-Only orthogonal maps are compatible , and one tileset per file.
+Only orthogonal maps are compatible , and one tileset per map file.